-I would like to introduce myself to you as the new President of the Rotary Club of Greenford during its 70th year.
-I’m Bryan Payne and will be in place until June 2019.
-My huge thanks go to our Past President John Perrett for his work for our Club during the past year.
-John has helped to ensure the success of Rotary in Greenford and additionally, through the projects that we have all participated in, the greater aims and aspirations of the Rotary organisation.
-I also wish to thank the outgoing committees for their support and hard work and to welcome the new teams who will be helping to ensure our club’s continuing success especially in this year of ‘Be the inspiration’ - our theme for this Rotary year.
-Our motto was set by this year’s District Governor Mike Wren and is to be the aim of all London Rotarians.
+I would like to introduce myself to you as the President of the Rotary Club of Greenford during its 72nd year.
+I’m Malcolm Cantwell and will be in place until July 2021.
+My huge thanks go to our Past President Bryan Payne for his work for our Club during his year.
+Bryan has helped to ensure the success of Rotary in Greenford and additionally, through the projects we participated in, helping fulfil the greater aims and aspirations of the Rotary organisation.
+I also wish to thank the past committees for their support and hard work and to thank the current teams who will be helping to ensure our club’s continuing success through these strange times.